MarkUgarov/maybe-this-will-help/docker/oracle/connectWithIntelliJ.md

 Hint: if this does not work, try with User "SYS as SYSDBA".
 The password should also be "password".

 Click "Test Connection"

+---

+# Done?
+Maybe you want to check [all steps of running an oracle database via docker-compose](../../oracle/oracle.md) or you would like to [export your container](../common/step3/exportDocker.md#option-1-export-your-container-directly)